-4. Be able to manage closure of an individual's detoxification programmes.
-4.2.
+e able to manage closure of an individual's etoxification programmes.
+4.1.
 Arrange a discharge planning meeting with members from other service providers in order to formalise an ongoing care plan.
 Explain the importance of establishing active co-ordination between detoxification and rehabilitative services after discharge.
 Complete case closure information promptly and accurately for individuals who have achieved abstinence and left the programme.

-Assessment Method Definition Possible Content Portfolio of evidence A collection of documents containing work undertaken to be assessed as evidence to meet required skills outcomes OR A collection of documents containing work that shows the learner's progression through the course Learner notes/written work Learner log/diary Peer notes Record of observation Record of discussion Practical demonstration/assignment A practical demonstration of a skill/situation selected by the tutor or by learners, to enable learners to practise and apply skills and knowledge Record of observation Learner notes/written work Learner log Coursework Research or projects that count towards a learner's final outcome and demonstrate the skills and/or knowledge gained throughout the course Record of observation Learner notes/written work Tutor notes/record Learner log/diary E-assessment The use of information technology to assess learners' work Electronic portfolio E-tests
+Assessment Method Definition Possible Content Portfolio of evidence A collection of documents containing work undertaken to be assessed as evidence to meet required skills outcomes OR A collection of documents containing work that shows the learner's progression through the course Learner notes/written work Learner log/diary Peer notes Record of observation Record of discussion Practical demonstration/assignment A practical demonstration of a skill/situation selected by the tutor or by learners, to enable learners to practise and apply skills and knowledge Record of observation Learner notes/written work Learner log Coursework Research or projects that count towards a learner's final outcome and demonstrate the skills and/or knowledge gained throughout the course Record of observation Learner notes/written work Tutor notes/record Learner log/diary E-assessment The use of information technology to assess learners' work Electronic portfolio E-tests injecting equipment for individuals within a needle exchange service Learning Outcomes Assessment Criteria Understand policy and procedures for the supply and exchange of injecting equipment.
+Output Description: Output Description Summarise organisational policies and procedures for supply and exchange of injecting equipment.

-Title Supply and Exchange Injecting Equipment for Individuals

-Level Three

-Credit Value 3

-Guided Learning Hours (GLH) 18

-OCN NI Unit Code CBF024

-Unit Reference No R/618/4776

-Unit purpose and aim(s): This unit will enable the linjecting equipment for individuals within a needle earner to understand how to supply and exchange exchange service

-Learning Outcomes Assessment Criteria

-Understand policy and procedures for the supply and exchange of injecting equipment.
-Understand policy and procedures for the supply and exchange of injecting equipment.
-Summarise organisational policies and procedures for supply and exchange of injecting equipment.
 Explain policy guidelines and legislation for needle exchange with children, young people and individuals with learning difficulties.
 Summarise the potential benefits of brief interventions with substance misusers.
 Summarise the behaviours that can be expected from substance misusers, and how these may be addressed.
 Explain how to recognise and deal with immediate risk of danger to individuals who have misused substances.
 Identify at least three potential blood borne viruses.
 Explain actions to be taken in the event of a needle stick injury occurring.
 Identify substance misuse services available in own region.
-Explain legal and organisational procedures and requirements regarding the recording, storage and passing on of information relating to individuals and work

-Be able to conduct initial assessment of substance users and provide relevant advice. undertaken with them.
+Explain legal and organisational procedures and requirements regarding the recording, storage and passing on of information relating to individuals and work undertaken with them.
+Be able to conduct initial assessment of substance users and provide relevant advice.
 2.1.
 Confirm whether the individual is injecting and the frequency of injecting.
 2.2.
 Conduct a health assessment with an individual, after gaining consent noting the following and other relevant information a) skin conditions b) abscesses c) injecting sites 2.3.
 Provide relevant and timely advice regarding: a) safe or safer injecting techniques and sites b) harm minimisation c) primary health d) safer sex 2.4.
 Provide advice and resources for safe storage and disposal of injecting equipment.
 2.5.
 Refer individuals to other services according to identified need and with the individual's full and informed consent.
 2.6.
-Liaise with providers of other services in

-line with policies and protocol.
+Liaise with providers of other services in line with policies and protocol.